yysun/apprun-site/src/pages/fetch.md

 # Async Fetch

 AppRun supports asynchronous operations in the AppRun event handlers.
-We only need to add the async keyword in front of the event handler.
-The event handler can call the functions that return a Promise object using the await keyword.
+We only need to add the async keyword in front of the event handlers.
+The event handlers can call the functions that return _Promise_ with the await keyword.

+Using the async fetch, you can bring in data from other systems in to AppRun Site apps.

-See a component that displays random XKCD pictures using async fetch.
+See a component that displays the random XKCD pictures using async fetch from the **src/components** directory.

 <my-xkcd></my-xkcd>

 The code of the component is listed below.